Behavioral Health Workforce Education & Training

 and skills necessary to

 become a Community Health Worker.
 The instructor-guided curriculum takes approximately seven weeks (85 hours) to complete and consists of four online or in-person 15-hour Learning Modules and a 25-hour on-the-job Supervised Experience taken at the completion of the four Modules.
 Each Module contains written content, videos, application activities, case studies and reflective journaling.
 An individual will gain skills in the following areas: professional skills & conduct; communication; self-care; interpersonal relationships; outreach, navigation & coordination; organization; advocacy; capacity building & teaching.
 The CHW training provides a certificate upon completion.
-Total training fees are due at enrollment.
-Full reimbursement upon participant’s successful completion is available

 *A trainee must be sponsored by an employer prior to beginning the training, as the 25-hour Supervised Experience is required to complete the course.
 For more information on the program and how to register: Montana Community Health Worker Training